kubevela/kubevela.github.io/docs/platform-engineers/workflow/steps.md

 ## User Parameters

 Inside the CUE template, the parameters exposed to users are defined in the `parameters` key.
-The workflow step properties will be used to fill the parameters.
+The workflow step properties from the Application will be used to fill the parameters.
 Besides properties, we also support data flow to input parameter values from outputs of other steps.

 ## CUE Actions